-In administrative, management and organisational tasks, the Head of the DSBM is assisted by a secretarial assistant, who carries out the tasks of the secretary of the Council of Doctoral School, too.
-In agreement with the Head of the University Doctoral Office, the secretarial assistant is entrusted by the Head of the DSBM, and appointed and dismissed by the Director General of Corvinus Doctoral Schools as employer.
-The secretarial assistant shall be appointed for an indefinite term.
-The assistant is a full-time employee of CUB, in a category other than lecturer or researcher, with a degree acquired in higher education.
+In administrative, management and organisational tasks, the Head of the DSBM is assisted by a coordinator, who carries out the tasks of the secretary of the Council of Doctoral School, too.
+In agreement with the Head of the University Doctoral Office, the Head of the DSBM is involved in selecting the coordinator, appointment and dismissal being performed by the Dean of Corvinus Doctoral Schools as employer.
+The coordinator shall carry out his/her duties in accordance with his/her contract and job description.

-Tasks of the secretarial assistant:
+Tasks of the coordinator

-- a) liaises and coordinates with the University Doctoral Office (collects data, supplies data, delivers original minutes, delivers submissions). - b) keeps in touch and ensures the flow of information with the PhD students of the DSBM (maintains an up-to-date e-mail list). - c) works out the timetable of the DSBM, organises the teaching activities, interacts with the lecturers involved in the programme (before the start of each semester, he/she prepares the timetable, sends it to the PhD students and the lecturers, carries out course registrations, sends student lists to lecturers, distributes and collects subject evaluations at the end of each semester). - d) participates in the organisation of the comprehensive examinations, the discussion of the thesis proposal and the defence of the dissertation of the PhD students of the DSBM (sends notices to the PhD students, collects registrations, sets up boards, collects examination questions, sets the dates of the examinations, prefills the minutes template, coordinates the dates of discussions and defences, produces invitations and sends them to the relevant persons, prefills the minutes template etc.).

-- e) organises the admission exams of the DSBM (collects questions for the entrance examinations, schedules the dates of admission, collects and records admission results, prepares the proposed decisions). - f) Organises the meetings of the Council of the DSBM, prepares the documents to be presented, forwards the decisions of the UDC (schedules the date of the council meeting, sends out invitations, collects proposed submissions, produces the submissions, drafts and distributes memos of the meetings, produces and forwards submissions for the meeting of the UDC. - g) keeps records of and registers applications for contributing to the costs of PhD students' participation in domestic and international meetings, takes care of the necessary authorisations . - h) maintains the database of the National Doctoral Council on the PhD students and lecturers of the DSBM, keeps it up-to-date and monitors it. - i) Takes care of the administration of applications for habilitation related to the topic areas of the DSBM, sends them out for professional assessment, organises the classroom and scientific lectures related to habilitation.
+- a) liaises and coordinates with the University Doctoral Office (collects data, supplies data, delivers original minutes, delivers submissions). - b) keeps in touch and ensures the flow of information with the PhD students of the DSBM (maintains an up-to-date e-mail list). - c) works out the timetable of the DSBM, organises the teaching activities, interacts with the lecturers involved in the programme (before the start of each semester, he/she prepares the timetable, sends it to the PhD students and the lecturers, carries out course registrations, sends student lists to lecturers, distributes and collects subject evaluations at the end of each semester). - d) participates in the organisation of the comprehensive examinations, the discussion of the thesis proposal and the defence of the dissertation of the PhD students of the DSBM (sends notices to the PhD students, collects registrations, sets up boards, collects examination questions, sets the dates of the examinations, prefills the minutes template, coordinates the dates of discussions and defences, produces invitations and sends them to the relevant persons, prefills the minutes template etc.). - e) organises the admission exams of the DSBM (collects questions for the entrance examinations, schedules the dates of admission, collects and records admission results, prepares the proposed decisions). - f) Organises the meetings of the Council of the DSBM, prepares the documents to be presented, forwards the decisions of the UDC (schedules the date of the council meeting, sends out invitations, collects proposed submissions, produces the submissions, drafts and distributes memos of the meetings, produces and forwards submissions for the meeting of the UDC - g) keeps records of and registers applications for contributing to the costs of PhD students' participation in domestic and international meetings, takes care of the necessary authorisations. - h) monitors the databases (eq.
+MTMT, NDC) on the PhD students and lecturers of the DSBM. - i) takes care of the administration of applications for habilitation related to the topic areas of the DSBM, sends them out for professional assessment, organises the classroom and scientific lectures related to habilitation.